 This course is part of the atmospheres and oceans sequence (GEOS 24220, 24230, 24240, 24250) and is expected to follow Geophysical Fluid Dynamics: Rotation and Stratification (GEOS 24240).
 The course demonstrates how the fundamental principles of geophysical fluid dynamics are manifested in the large-scale circulation of the atmosphere and oceans and their laboratory analogs.
 Topics include: balance of forces and the observed structure of the atmospheric and oceanic circulations, statistical description of the spatially and temporally varying circulation, theory of Hadley circulation, waves in the atmosphere and oceans, baroclinic instability, wind-driven ocean circulation.

-Instructor(s): N. Nakamura Terms Offered: Spring
+Instructor(s): N. Nakamura, D. Yang Terms Offered: Spring

 Prerequisite(s): GEOS 24230 and 24240, or consent of the instructor.
 Knowledge of vector calculus, linear algebra, and ordinary differential equations is assumed.